bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

-If a class has no explicitly defined constructors (of any kind), the compiler will automatically generate a *default constructor* for it.[^7]
+If a class has no explicitly defined constructors (of any kind), the compiler will automatically generate a *default constructor* for it.

 Example: